 The development of the feature is described at the GROMACS issue tracker on gitlab (https://gitlab.com/gromacs/gromacs/-/issues/4273).

 With the breakthrough of AI and machine learning potentials, using these techniques have quickly gained popularity.
 Such potentials can be based on (expensive) ab-initio calculations, as well as on large ensembles of structures.
 These potentials are currently not supported by GROMACS’ standard pair potential setup.
-There are two ways of leveraging the capabilities of GROMACS with machine learning potentials.
-One is adding an interface to (Py)Torch.
-This provides full flexibility and support for most potentials.
-But compared to the speed of GROMACS, (Py)Torch is orders of magnitude slower.
-This will limit the time scales that can be covered.
-A second approach is native GPU support for shallow neural networks.
-This has more limited flexibility, but will likely be orders of magnitude faster.
-We plan to pursue both approaches.
+We will add an interface to (Py)Torch.
+This provides full flexibility and support for most potentials, although at a high computational cost.
+We will also add support for mixed machine-learning – molecular mechanics models, where only a part of the system, e.g. a ligand, is treated with the more accurate potential.
+This can provide a significant gain in accuracy with less of a performance penalty.

 Force fields are continuously evolving and are continuously updated to account for the variety of the complex biomolecular systems.
 The most recent versions of the force fields are usually recommended by the force field developers.
 With newer versions of force fields included in the default GROMACS distribution it would be easier for users to enjoy the recent developments.
 However, this comes with the burden of converting the force fields to a format suitable for GROMACS and subsequently testing the conversions in order to ensure correctness.
 In addition, it would also be important to retain old versions of force fields for backward compatibility.
 A balance between usability and sustainability will have to be found, in dialogue with the force field developers and/or contributors involved in the conversion process.